 |Native Area||Europe, northwest Africa, and western Asia|

-Yellow iris spreads via fast-growing underground rhizomes and by self-seeding.
+Yellow flag iris spreads via fast-growing underground rhizomes and by self-seeding.
 It uses this flexibility to form large colonies under the right conditions.
 This is why it is such an invasive plant.
-If left unchecked, much of your work in caring for yellow iris will consist of pulling it out of areas where it does not belong.
+Check with your local extension agent before planting yellow flag iris to determine if it's invasive in your area.
+If left unchecked, much of your work in caring for yellow flag iris will consist of pulling it out of areas where it does not belong.

 Happily, there are tricks that you can adopt to prevent this from happening.
 For example, grow it in a container.